Biologists use the word habitat to describe the physical places that wild creatures need in which to find food, rest, breed, and rear young.

 Feeding Areas and Daytime Habitats

 Woodcock feed and rest in the dense growth of brush, shrubs, and young forest.
-They thrive in abandoned farmland, including old apple orchards where the trees have become crowded by aspens, birches, dogwood, hawthorn, and other light-loving trees and shrubs.
-Woodcock favor areas with rich, moist soil, not far from slow-flowing rivers and streams or near ponds or wetlands.
+They favor alder stands and abandoned farmland, including old apple orchards where the trees have become crowded by aspens, birches, dogwood, hawthorn, and other light-loving trees and shrubs.

 Nesting and Brood-Rearing Cover

 Females nest in young to mixed-age forests near or intermixed with feeding areas.
-They prefer stands of hardwoods less than 20 years old -- places where the stems are so thick that a person would have some trouble threading his or her way through.
+They prefer stands of hardwoods less than 20 years old -- places where the stems are thick enough that a person would have some trouble threading his or her way through.
 Hens will nest in cutover areas as few as two years after logging.
-They also nest in mixed-age woodland, with small pole-sized trees (up to 3 or 4 inches in diameter at breast height) above a dense shrub layer.
-There may be little overhead cover (as in old fields), or trees up to 50 feet tall, with the average cover height about 12 feet.
+They also nest in woodlands with small pole-sized trees (up to 3 or 4 inches in diameter at breast height) above a dense shrub layer.
+There may be little overhead cover (as in old fields), or trees up to 50 feet tall, with the average cover height around 12 feet.

 In general, nesting cover is somewhat drier than typical daytime feeding areas, but the two are often one and the same.